Třinec Iron and Steel Works: Today

 It is the main employer in the area, with the Iron and Steel Works employing 5,519 people in 2005.
 The number of permanently employed workers has historically been declining, numbering 9,276 people in 1998, while during the communist era more than 15,000 worked there.
 The actual number of people working for TŽ is still somewhat higher, as many people are employed seasonally in brigade work and in affiliated facilities.
 The company is the main sponsor of the local ice hockey team HC Oceláři Třinec (Třinec Steelers).

 The recent product portfolio of Třinecké železárny has been oriented to processing the steel produced mainly in BOF converters to the wide range of long rolled products, such as rails, railway superstructure accessories, rebars, sections, wire rod, steel semis and special bars.
-The products are sold through the commercial network of the controlling company Moravia Steel at the domestic as well at the export markets.
+The products are sold through the commercial network of the controlling company Moravia Steel in the domestic and export markets.
 Each year, roughly the half of production of the rolled products of TŽ is used by consumers in about 50 countries worldwide.

 Třinec Iron and Steel Works are locally and colloquially known as Werk (the German word for factory).

 The current chairman of Třinec Iron and Steel Works is (since 2012) Ing.
 Jan Czudek.